getsentry/sentry-docs/src/collections/_documentation/clients/react-native/cocoapods.md

 target 'YOUR-TARGET' do
     # Your react-native and other pods

-    pod 'SentryReactNative', :path => '../node_modules/react-native-sentry/SentryReactNative.podspec' # or your path to node_modules
+      pod 'RNSentry', :path => '../node_modules/@sentry/react-native/RNSentry.podspec' # or your path to node_modules
 end
 ```